stephen-soltesz/collectd-mlab/DEBUG.md

     > /home/mlab_utility/conf/snmp.community.updated
 ```

+Disco handles multiple VLANs automatically.
+The above command does not because
+it assumes there is only *one* additional VLAN.
+The command above ignores VLANs
-Ignore VLANs with id zero (0).
+with id zero (0) and VLAN one (1).
 VLAN 1 is the default VLAN.
-All others are
+All other
-candidates.
-The above command assumes there is only *one* other VLAN, so it may
-fail for systems with multiple.
-Disco should handle multiple VLANs
-automatically.
+non-0 and non-1 VLANs are candidates.

 As for other switches, we lookup the MAC addresses learned on each port.
 Though
 for Cisco switches, we must use the BRIDGE-MIB::dot1dTpFdbPort OID.